 These charming and often unobtrusive little worlds give employees welcome respite from the work environment.
 With a little care, these tiny wonders can fit into even the most Spartan workplaces.

-Quality Time in the Office
+Quality time in the office with plants

-No matter what office plants you pick, give your employees a little flexibility in caring for (and staring at) these little workplace companions.
+And no matter what office plants you pick, give your employees a little flexibility in caring for (and staring at) these little workplace companions.

 Office plants provide a welcome respite from the busy workplace environment but don’t ask a lot in return.
-(Just imagine how much attention a workplace puppy would demand!)

 By taking a little time to care for their plants, your employees are also caring for themselves.